 Keep on going until you have completed a row!
 Always make sure to chain 1 and turn at the end of every row.

 Change colors every two rows to achieve the classic spike stitch look.

 I hope you enjoyed this crochet stitch tutorial and will make your next crochet project using the spike stitch.

 Crochet Tutorials to Try Next

 I hope you enjoyed this spike stitch tutorial.
 Want more tutorials just like this?
-Check out our Primrose Stitch Tutorial and Sand Stitch Tutorial to add even more fun crochet stitches to your library!
+Take a look at our Primrose Stitch Tutorial and Sand Stitch Tutorial to add even more fun crochet stitches to your library.

 Learn Even More Crochet Stitches

 - The Puff Stitch: A Simple Guide to Crocheting It Right